Pet CVs for renting: how to get a landlord to accept your pet (2026)

 Yes, if they have a "reasonable" excuse (like if the building's headlease prohibits animals or the space is too small for the breed).

-Do I need a separate CV for each pet?
+Do I need a separate CV or pet resume for each pet?

 Yes.
 Landlords assess the risk of each animal individually.